Kotlin Multiplatform Development Help

 1. Open the Greeting.kt file in the shared/src/commonMain/kotlin directory.

-2. Add a rocketComponent property, which will get the message with the last successful launch date:
+2. Add a rocketComponent property to the Greeting class.
+The property will store the message with the last successful launch date:

 private val rocketComponent = RocketComponent()